-More than 2,000 roles at risk at Tesco
+Tesco: More than 2,000 jobs set to go due to store changes

 More than 2,000 roles are at risk at Tesco as it announces more changes to the way it runs its supermarkets.

-The grocer said it was planning to cut 1,750 team manager roles across hundreds of its larger stores, while closing positions elsewhere.
+The grocer said it was planning to cut 1,750 team manager posts across hundreds of its larger stores, while closing roles elsewhere.

-Tesco will instead introduce a new tier of shift leader roles which will take over running its shop floor operations.
+A new tier of 1,800 lower paid shift leader positions will take over running its shop floors.

+Tesco also announced it will close its counters and hot delis, with staff offered alternative jobs elsewhere.

+Britain's largest supermarket said the axing of its counter and delis from 26 February were due to lack of demand from customers.
+It is also closing eight pharmacies, moving overnight roles to daytime in 12 stores and reducing hours within some post offices.

-The 1,800 new roles will be lower paid, but managers who take the jobs will have their pay protected for two years.
+The company said team managers who take new shift leader positions will have their pay protected for two years.

-Similar changes have already happened at the grocer's smaller stores, but Tesco said it would now implement them at its larger superstores and Tesco Extra shops.
+Similar changes have already happened at Tesco's smaller stores, but the grocer is now implementing them at its larger superstores and Tesco Extra shops.

+Daniel Adams, national officer of the Usdaw union, which represents Tesco workers, said the announcement would be "especially difficult" for staff in the midst of the rising cost of living.

+"We will be doing all we can to support members throughout the process with a view to protecting jobs and, where this is not possible, securing the best possible deal for those affected," he said.

-"These are difficult decisions to make, but they are necessary to ensure we remain focused on delivering value for our customers wherever we can, as well as ensuring our store offer reflects what our customers value the most," said Tesco's UK and Ireland boss Jason Tarry.
+Jason Tarry, Tesco's UK and Ireland boss, said the decisions were "difficult", but added they were "necessary to ensure we remain focused on delivering value for our customers wherever we can, as well as ensuring our store offer reflects what our customers value the most".

-"Our priority is to support those colleagues impacted and help find alternative roles within our business from the vacancies and newly created roles we have available."
+"Our priority is to support those colleagues impacted and help find alternative roles within our business from the vacancies and newly created roles we have available," he said.

-A further 350 jobs are at risk in a series of other changes at the company.
-It is closing eight pharmacies, moving overnight roles to daytime in 12 stores and reducing hours within some post offices.
+Alongside the planned team manager cuts, a further 350 jobs are at risk in a series of other changes at the company.

-The chain is also closing all its remaining counters and hot delis due to a lack of demand.
-All staff affected will be offered alternative roles, it said.

 It is also cutting some jobs at its head office as well as closing its Maintenance National Operating Centre in Milton Keynes.